hunter9000/wzrdfrm/README.md

 when unlocking class, add to farm's unlocked classes when using an ability, add to farm's cooldown list

+Crafting recipes to combine seeds/orbs/etc to make upgrades/other seeds? unlock this ability with a class (alchemist?)

 -- classes (5 levels per? keep it simple)

 Farm Hand - starter